oandrienko/fast-semantic-segmentation/docs/icnet.md

 `configs/two_stage_icnet_1.0_953_resnet_v1_stage_2.config`

 It will contain the required hyperparameters for training.
-You should modify same feilds with before, making sure to point to the compressed model for initalization.
+You should modify same fields with before, making sure to point to the compressed model for initialization.
 Notice that in this config, the `filter_scale` field is set to 0.5 instead of 1.0.
 Then run training and evaluation as before which will produce your final model.